juftin/juftin.github.io/content/work.md

 I've always been a big TV and Movies nerd.
-On the weekends you can find me searching RottenTomatoes for the latest _certified fresh_ 🍅 pick. `homelab` is a multi-container docker-compose application that supports every aspect of hosting your own media server at home. `homelab` includes everything you needto host a website for your friends and family to request new content be downloaded, services to find and securely download the latest movies and shows, and underneath it all a Plex media server to support playback of the content anywhere and on any device.
-Homelab evolved out of the [media-center](https://github.com/juftin/media-center) project and most of the documentation hasn't been migrated yet.
+On the weekends you can find me searching RottenTomatoes for the latest _certified fresh_ 🍅 pick. `homelab` is a multi-container docker-compose application that supports every aspect of hosting your own media server at home. `homelab` includes everything you need to host a website for your friends and family to request new content be downloaded, services to find and securely download the latest movies and shows, and underneath it all a Plex media server to support playback of the content anywhere and on any device.